Top 10 Challenging 'Breeds'

 German Shepherds (GSD)

-These are one of our favourite working breeds, and while there are so many poorly bred GSDs in the UK, there are far more good working German Shepherds than any other breed which is down to the sterling work of a small cohort of serious GSD enthusiasts, that seek to breed healthy GSDs that are both beautiful and can work at the very highest levels.
-The problem facing potential owners is that good German Shepherds are one of the elite working breeds – ‘working breeds, not pets’.
+These are one of our favourite working breeds, and while there are so many poorly bred GSDs in the UK, there are far more good working German Shepherds than any other breed which is down to the sterling work of a small cohort of serious GSD enthusiasts, that seek to breed healthy GSDs that are beautiful and can work at the very highest levels.
+The problem facing potential owners considering a good German Shepherd is that are one of the elite working breeds – and to reiterate ‘working breeds, not pets’.

-Unfortunately, so many irresponsible pet breeders and dealers, simply try to cash in on the breeds reputation (TV and films have caused so much harm to the breed e.g. Rin Tin Tin; K9 etc); ‘encouraging’ so many to breed from substandard animals and not surprisingly, problems result with many poor quality animals that don’t even look like GSDs with health issues; dominance problems, handler, people and dog aggression issues.
-So often they’re too big and powerful (and intelligent) for their owners – many are anxious and nervous (especially nervous aggressive).
+Unfortunately, so many irresponsible pet breeders and dealers, simply try to cash in on the breeds reputation (popular TV and films have caused so much harm to the breed e.g. Rin Tin Tin; K9 etc) this has ‘encouraged’ so many ‘dealers’ to breed from substandard animals having the result that problems occur.
+Many poor quality animals that don’t even look like GSDs, others have health issues; dominance problems; handler, people and dog aggression issues.
+They’re so often too big and powerful (and intelligent) for their owners with many being anxious and nervous (especially nervous aggressive).

 Belgian Malinois (BSD)

-A breed that is rapidly becoming popular for all the wrong reasons, thanks in part to irresponsible films, the likes of ‘John Wick’, ‘Dog’ and countless others – not to mention the YouTubers trying to make lots of money without ever going to work.
-Then of course there’s President Trump’s infamous droll.
-All this when juxtaposed with the Police and Army now regularly using them is causing untold harm, directly and indirectly to the breed.
-It is now being muted, that BSDs could be a banned breed in the future.
+A breed that is rapidly becoming popular for all the wrong reasons, thanks in part to irresponsible film makers; the likes of ‘John Wick’, ‘Dog’ and countless others – not to mention the countless YouTubers trying to ‘cash in’ without ever going to work.
+And you cannot forget President Trump’s infamous droll.
+All this when juxtaposed with the Police and Army now regularly employing them is causing untold harm both directly and indirectly to the breed.
+It is now even being muted, that BSDs could be a banned breed in the future.

-Regrettably human beings are heard animals and follow a fashion without much thought, and purchase these animals which don’t make good pets.
-They have the same issues as German Shepherds and much worse; since there are even fewer breeders that actually have or even know how to breed good dogs.
-Many are actually mixed breeds, having no official pedigree, Kennel club registration or health checks.
+Regrettably human beings are nothing but heard animals, and follow a fashion without much forethought or understanding and purchase these animals which do not make good pets.
+They have all the same issues as the German Shepherds and worse; since there are even fewer breeders in the UK that actually have or know how to breed good dogs.
+So many are actually mixed breeds, and yet are sold as ‘Belgian Malinois’ despite having no official pedigree, Kennel club registration, health or DNA checks – recipe for disaster.

 So many of the dogs we see are neurotic and hyper, appearing to have the canine equivalent of ADHD.
 Countless are nervous – nervous aggressive to both people and dogs.
 They can also be ‘owner / handler’ aggressive – they are most certainly not good prospects for inexperienced owners.
 We often see dogs that are so much brighter than their owners with faster acting brains.
-They’re too energetic, fast and strong for most people – not a good formula for a pet.
+They’re too energetic, fast and strong for most people – so not a good formula for a pet.
+Many have poor drive levels (not good for a working breed) and lack substance.
 The quality of the BSDs in the UK is crashing in a race to the bottom, as time and time again popularity destroys any breed in the UK.
-People attempt cash in and breed dogs they have little knowledge about – caring little for genetics or the animals physical and mental health.
+People attempt to cash in and breed dogs they have little knowledge about – caring little for genetics or the animals physical and mental health.
 We get offered BSDs all the time from people that cannot cope with their dogs, believing that we offer some sort of rehoming service (which we don’t).
-In the main the dogs are poorly bred with poor temperaments – underlying health issues and no official paperwork.
-To the trained eye most don’t even look like a proper BSD, and so many are simply poor examples of Dutch Herders rather than BSDs.
+In the main the dogs are poorly bred with poor temperaments, underlying health issues and no official paperwork.
+To the trained eye most don’t even look like a proper BSD; so many are simply very poor examples of Dutch Herders, GSDs or poor cross bred street dogs rather than BSDs.

 Dogue de Bordeaux

-So often poorly bred with lots of health issues, usually overweight with sort life expectancies (the film Turner and Hooch was responsible for making the breed popular in the UK and caused so much harm to the breed).
+So often poorly bred with lots of health issues, usually overweight with sort life expectancies (the film Turner and Hooch was in a large part responsible for making the breed popular in the UK, and caused so much harm to the breed).
 In general, these dogs are too big and strong for most people.
 If a dog weighing 65 Kg+ pulls, then the owner’s arms will suffer.
 Many of the dogs we see are dog aggressive, often because they have been bitten by someone else’s dog (remember this breed was used for dog fighting).

 Cane Corso